naveensilver/Docker/README.md

 - Public - Docker Hub is a public registry.
 Everybody can store and retrieve images

-- Private - Nexus, J frog, AWS ECR (Elastic container registry) are private registries - company specific
+- Private - Nexus, JFrog, AWS ECR (Elastic container registry) are private registries - company specific

 Overall, Docker architecture provides a powerful and flexible platform for building, deploying, and managing applications in containers.